 - name: Install 'afterwriting

-run: npm install afterwriting -g
+run: bun install afterwriting -g

 run: |

-afterwriting --source C1.fountain --pdf pdf/C1.pdf --overwrite --config config.json
+afterwriting --source "$filepath" --pdf pdf/"$basename".pdf --overwrite --config config.json

 Setup is complete!

-2. Add, commit, and push the edits to GitHub.
+2. Commit changes and push to GitHub.

 Congratulations!